davidclin/pipenv-cheatsheet/README.md

 | `pipenv --rm` | Delete installed pipenv |
 | `pipenv run <command>` | Execute `command` from pipenv not activating it |

+## Tips
-If it needs to change version of python in your pipenv, we could perform it just exchanging the **python_version** in the Pipfile.
-So then you have to reinitialize your pipenv using  `pipenv --python <typed version>`.
+If you need to change the Python version in your pipenv, simply update **python_version** in the Pipfile then reinitialize pipenv using  `pipenv --python <typed version>`.

-To check whether you need to update your packages in terms of vulnerabilities, type `pipenv check`.
+To check whether you need to update packages for say known vulnerabilities, type `pipenv check`.
-If so, put the appropriate versions of packages in your Pipfile and type `pipenv install` in your command line.
+Then change to the appropriate version number for packages specified in the output of `pipenv check` in your Pipfile and type `pipenv install` in your command line.

-Feel free to create **.env** file within your pipenv.
-But don't forget to add created one to **.gitignore**
+You can also bake in environment variables by creating an **.env** file within your pipenv root directory.
+Just remember to add the file to **.gitignore** so as not to expose any sensitive information such as passwords/tokens/etc.

 ## Great Resources